mwadman/mwadman.github.io/_posts/2016-11-03-Cisco-iBGP-vs-eBGP.markdown

     - BGP
 ---

 The other day my colleague stumbled upon a question in his studies (towards the CCNP route exam) and posed it to me.
-Initially I had no clue what the answer was, but figured it would make for a good topic of a first post.
+Initially, I had no clue what the answer was but figured it would make for a good topic of a first post.

 # The Question
-Say you administer a network with Cisco routers that uses BGP to peer with two upstream providers (eBGP) who both advertise you the same destination (i.e. a default route, 0.0.0.0/0).
+Say you administer a network with Cisco routers, using BGP to peer with two upstream providers (eBGP) who both advertise you the same destination (i.e. a default route, 0.0.0.0/0).
 You also use BGP as your internal routing protocol (iBGP) and are re-advertising routes to all internal peers.
 I've included a quick diagram below.

 ![iBGP-vs-eBGP](/img/ibgp-vs-ebgp.png)